-I use Zoom which is a secure (end-to-end encrypted) platform.
-You can download the zoom app/program on your phone or PC/laptop/phone.
-You do not need to sign up before you can use it, but if you already have a zoom account you can use that.
+If you do not see the invite in your inbox also check your spam folder.
+You can download the app/program on your phone or PC/laptop/phone.
+You will need to sign up before you can use it.

-At the time of our session please click on the link https://zoom.us/s/4289638440 where you will wait in the waiting room.
-Make sure you are ready and sitting comfortably in a place that is private and where you will not be disturbed.
+At the time of our session I will give you a call so make sure you are ready, logged on and sitting comfortably in a place that is private and where you will not be disturbed.